mercadopago/devsite-docs/guides/order/online-payments/integration-card.en.md

 With all the information collected in the backend, send a POST with the necessary attributes, paying attention to the parameters `token`, `transaction_amount`, `installments`, `payment_method_id` and the `payer.email` to the endpoint [/v1/payments ](/developers/en/reference/payments/_payments/post) and execute the request or, if you prefer, send the information using our SDKs.

-> NOTE
->
-> Important
->
-> To increase the chances of payment approval and prevent the anti-fraud analysis from authorizing the transaction, we recommend entering as much information about the buyer when making the request.
-For more details on how to increase approval chances, see [How to improve payment approval.](/developers/en/docs/checkout-api/how-tos/improve-payment-approval)
-> <br><br>
-> Also, it is mandatory to send the attribute `X-Idempotency-Key` to ensure the execution and reexecution of requests without the risk of accidentally performing the same action more than once.
+It is mandatory to send the attribute `X-Idempotency-Key` to ensure the execution and reexecution of requests without the risk of accidentally performing the same action more than once.
 To do so, update our [SDKs Library](/developers/en/docs/sdks-library/landing), or generate a UUID V4 and send it in the _header_ of your requests.

 [[[
 ```php